 CARP is a national, non-partisan, non-profit organization committed to a new vision of aging for Canada, promoting social change that will bring financial security, equitable access to health care and freedom from discrimination.
 Our mandate is to promote and protect the interests, rights and quality of life for Canadians as we age.

 Staff lawyers and a legal advocate provide legal advice, advocacy and representation, in areas of law related to elder abuse; to people age 55+ who are not able to access legal help elsewhere due to low income or other barriers.
 Provide legal information and support on issues relating to housing (residential tenancy), debt, government benefits (CPP, OAS, GIS, etc.), financial exploitation, guardianship/capacity, abuse/neglect, residential care, and discrimination.
 Funded by the Law Foundation of BC.

 Our network is an advocacy group that is proud to offer our free services and information on the dangers of asbestos exposure and mesothelioma cancer.
 Our organization works with individuals and their families to help them find local doctors, treatment centers and support groups in the US and Canada.

-Specific programs available for people experiencing mental illness Housing resources also available including lists of low cost housing rentals, access to computer and phone for housing search and accessing resources as well as community voicemail.
+Wide range of supports, information, and advocacy for income assistance, disability, housing and federal income assistance programs like Canada Pension Plan.
+Specific programs available for people experiencing mental illness.
+Housing resources also available including lists of low cost housing rentals, access to computer and phone for housing search and accessing resources as well as community voicemail.
 Advocacy services are done by appointment only.
-Seniors Info and Referral (604) 542-4357.